dgrisham/dgrisham.github.io/assignments/haskell/5-calculator/README.md

 functions (one of the fold functions is particularly useful at one point in this assignment), etc. As a point of potential interest: I used quite a few `case` expressions in my code, and I did not use a single `guard` expression.
-If you're using `guard` expressions frequently, there might be a better way.
+If you're using `guard` expressions frequently, there's probably a better way.

-*Please post on Piazza or come talk to me if you want to improve your Haskell code in these kinds of ways but are just uncomfortable/uncertain how to.*
+*Please post on Piazza or come talk to me if you want to improve your Haskell code in these kinds of ways but are just uncomfortable/uncertain how to.
+It will make your code more bearable to deal with in the long run.*

 ### Submission